beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Add both authors to dam-users group

 ❗ Não entendo porquê... outras opções são "Add both authors as impersonators of each other" e "Add both authors to a participant step"
+⚠️ The correct option should be "Add both authors to the workflow-users group": The workflow-users group typically has permissions related to workflow management, including the ability to participate in workflows and manage workflow tasks.
+Adding both authors to this group allows them to share workflow tasks and delegate responsibilities as needed.

 10 // A customer has been using the AEM ContextHub feature Cut wants to extend it by adding an additional API.
 The additional API will be used to allow digital marketers to target banners based on CRM data for the current visit.
 What should the Business Practitioner recommend that the customer create?